fiadone/vite-plugin-twig/README.md

 __default__ `{}`

-The global data to be injected in each template.
+The global variables to be injected in each template.

 #### `settings`
 __type__ `{ [key: string]: any }`